7 Bedroom Detached House Sold STC

 Town House Farm is a modern farmhouse that merges Georgian styling and proportions with Twenty-First Century running costs and convenience.

-The house was completed in 2016 having been constructed with painstaking attention to detail using high-quality materials and fittings; these were designed, built and installed by some of the area’s most skilled trades people including KLH Architects and Rendall & Wright interior designers.
+The house was completed in 2015 and was constructed with painstaking attention to detail using high-quality materials and fittings; these were selected, built and installed by some of the area’s most skilled trades people and designers.

 The accommodation is substantial, with 6061 square feet of space (4494 sqft in the main house and 1567 sqft in the attached outbuildings) spanning three floors which includes five reception rooms, seven bedrooms, six bath/shower rooms and an array of supporting rooms.
 These are arranged around an impressive double height entrance hall with a grand staircase and tall windows.

-Beyond three acres of immediate garden, there is also 72-acres (sts) of additional land including paddocks, meadowland and woodland.
+Beyond three acres of immediate garden, there is also around 31-acres of additional land including meadowland and woodland.
 There are also two detached offices and a 9000 square foot commercial storage building, all of which are positioned just out-of-sight of the house.

 Collectively, the farm provides an extremely rare opportunity for the right buyer to locate their commercial and equestrian activities close to their family home, all within just a few miles of the A14 and the A12 (and only fifty miles from the M25).